downtown1251/389Rfall18/out/production/389Rfall18/week/8/writeup/README.md

 2. The author of the file was laz0rh4x

 3. There are 9 sections in the file.
+There are really 11 sections in the file.

 4.